-5. Odaiba – Rainbow bridge
+5. Odaiba – Rainbow Bridge

 Odaiba is a man-built island on the east side of Tokyo.
-Its original purpose was to protect this city from marine attacks, present day it is known as a futuristic high-tech entertainment hub.
+Its original purpose was to protect this city from marine attacks, and today it is known as a futuristic high-tech entertainment hub.
 At night the view from Odaiba is amazing: the twinkling lights of the skyline of Tokyo, with the illuminated rainbow bridge set against it, make for a very romantic spot!
 Try to capture the night view with two of Tokyo’s bay side symbols: Rainbow Bridge and the Japanese “Statue of Liberty.
-In summer, you can watch the yakatabune, Japanese traditional house boats with lanterns, slowly moving on Tokyo Bay adding seasonal flavour to the night view.
+In summer, you can watch the yakatabune, Japanese traditional house boats with lanterns, slowly moving on Tokyo Bay adding seasonal flavor to the night view.
 Walk along the beach and take in the best views in Tokyo across the water.

-If you are looking for a nice place to have a drink of some dinner, there are plenty of options.
+If you are looking for a nice place to have a drink or some dinner, there are plenty of options.
 For example the Hilton Tokyo Odaiba hotel or the Grand Nikko Tokyo Daiba, both have multiple restaurants and/or bars for an exclusive experience.

 6. Akihabara – Geek Town

 Akihabara, also known as electric town, is the capital of Japan’s Otaku (geek) culture.
 After the sun has set, and the flashing lights are all over the place, Akihabara is a fun place to go.
-Experience the buzzing atmosphere of the electric town at night, play games at the many game centers and have a drink at one of the many maid cafe’s!
+Experience the buzzing atmosphere of the electric town at night, play games at the many game centers and have a drink at one of the many maid cafes!